Necturus maculosus

 Taxonomic Comments

 Collins (1991) elevated N. maculosus louisianensis to species rank without explanation.
 Fouquette and Dubois (2014) recognize N. louisianensis as a distinct species and this has been accepted by Frost (2020).
-Petranka (1998) and Crother et al. (2000, 2012, 2017) treat maculosus and louisianensis as subspecies.
+Petranka (1998) and Crother et al. (2000 and subsequent updates) treat maculosus and louisianensis as subspecies.
+Nelson et al. (2017) presented evidence that waterdogs from an area in the Hiwassee drainage that have historically been considered N. maculosus represent at least two species, one of which is sister to N. lewisi (Nicholson 2025).
 The taxonomic status of this species requires further research.

 Conservation Status